meedan/check-api/README.md

 The test uses a EICAR file (a test file which is recognized as a virus by scanners even though it's not really a virus).

+### Integrate with Pender archives

+* Add a migration that creates a new dynamic annotation for the archiver
+* Declare this new type at `app/models/bot/keep.rb`

 ### Localization

 Localization is powered by Transifex + I18n.
 In order to localize the application, you need to set the `transifex_user` and `transifex_password` configuration options on `config/config.yml`.
 Then, when you run `rake transifex:localize`, the following will happen automatically: